civiccc/react-waypoint/CONTRIBUTING.md

 4. Make the test pass.
 5. Push to your fork and submit a pull request.

+## Publishing a new version

+1. Add list of changes to CHANGELOG.md.
+Do not commit them yet.
+2. Run `npm run version:major`, `npm run version:minor`, or `npm run version:patch`.

+This script will handle the rest of the process for you, including running tests, cleaning out the previous build, building the package, bumping the version, committing the changes you've made to CHANGELOG.md, tagging the version, pushing the changes to GitHub, pushing the tags to GitHub, and publishing the new version on npm.

 ## Code of conduct

 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By